UCL/cath-funfhmmer/README.md

 For the master repo, please see https://github.com/UCL/cath-funfam

+# Code dependencies

+The following Perl Modules have been used in the code:

+	1. BioPerl
+	2. File::Slurp
+	3. List::Util
+	4. Statistics::Descriptive

+These are available here: /cath/homes2/ucbtdas/Working/eclipse_workspace/FunFHMMer_code/github_resources/perl_modules/

 # Relevant Papers

 1. [Functional classification of CATH superfamilies: a domain-based approach for protein function annotation](https://doi.org/10.1093/bioinformatics/btv398)